mgrosen/jekyll-now/_posts/2016-8-28-First-Week.md

 title: First Week
 ---

-# Why am I blogging?
+# To a Prospective Student
 This is the first installment in a series of blog posts I’m writing for you! - so long as you are University of Texas student interested in taking Glen Downing’s Software engineering course.
 Many times we students take courses for any of three reasons:
 * To satisfy a degree requirement
 * We have a career or academic interest in the learning outcomes of the course